mjfrigaard/storybench-posts/02.1-tidyr-tidyverse/README.md

 As you can see, these new `tidyr::pivot_` functions extend `tidyr::gather()` and `tidyr::spread()` with more options and flexibility.
-It might take a little getting used to, but I think you’ll find they’re a welcome addition to all of the data manipulation in the `tidyverse`.
+I think you’ll find these are a welcome addition to all of the data manipulation in the `tidyverse`.

 ## Read more